whodhruvil/portfolio/app/data/about.md

 #### Some history

-- I introduced to computer in 2007 when I was 9.
+- I was introduced to computer when I was 9.
 It was an old Tandy that ran MS-DOS.
 My favorite games were Road Rash, GTA Vice City, and Midtown Madness.
 It had a mechanical keyboard and a turbo button.
 To this day, I still don't know what pressing the turbo button really did.

 - At 10, I discovered the mini-games hidden in Microsoft Office.
 I also beat Minesweeper on expert for the first time.
 - At 14, I built my first webpage with HTML.